adeyemi-ogidi/AWS-How-to-Guide/Documents/Script_EC2_with_apache_php_download_S3_non-public/Script_Create_EC2_with_Apache_php_download_from_S3.md

 ![](.//media/image1.png)

-  - Also in the example the file contains the following php code:
+  - In this example the file index.php contains the following php code:

     \<?php echo $\_SERVER\['SERVER\_ADDR'\]; ?\>